Unified Champion Schools®

 Special Olympics Unified Middle Schools

 Students are also introduced to Youth Leadership and whole-school activities.
-Students are encouraged to start inclusive clubs that focus on raising awareness of Special Olympics and Special Olympics Unified Champion Schools® in their school and community through whole-school activities.
-Middle schools can also raise funds and awareness through participation in the Middle School Dip.
+They are encouraged to start inclusive clubs that raise awareness of Special Olympics and the Unified Champion Schools® program in their school and community through whole-school activities.
+Middle schools can also raise funds and awareness through participation in the Middle School Dip, and celebrate inclusion through Unified Sports/Field Days.

 Special Olympics Unified High Schools

-By high school, a student’s participation in Special Olympics Unified Champion Schools® is in full swing.
-SONH, in collaboration with the New Hampshire Interscholastic Athletic Association (NHIAA), offers three seasons of Unified Sports in New Hampshire’s high schools: fall (soccer), winter (basketball) and spring (volleyball and outdoor track).
-The vision of the joint NHIAA & Special Olympics New Hampshire (SONH) sports project is to allow high school students with and without intellectual disabilities the opportunity to represent their high school by participating on a Unified Sports team providing the students with a quality experience of sports training and competition.
-All NHIAA Unified Sports teams represent their high school just like any other varsity level sports team.
-Teams practice, travel, compete against other schools during the season and have the opportunity to play for an NHIAA High School Championship.
+By high school, students’ involvement in Special Olympics Unified Champion Schools® is in full swing.
+In collaboration with the New Hampshire Interscholastic Athletic Association (NHIAA), Special Olympics New Hampshire (SONH) offers three seasons of Unified Sports: fall (soccer), winter (basketball), and spring (volleyball and outdoor track).
+The joint NHIAA–SONH sports initiative gives high school students with and without intellectual disabilities the chance to proudly represent their school as members of a Unified Sports team, providing quality training, competition, and a true varsity-level experience.
+Unified teams practice, travel, and compete against other schools during the season, with the opportunity to play for an NHIAA High School Championship.

 Unified Clubs meet regularly to promote Special Olympics in their high schools.
-A Statewide Youth Activation Committee is comprised of a select group of student representatives from high schools across the state.
-In addition to promoting Special Olympics Unified Champion Schools®, the committee plans an annual Youth Summit.
+A Statewide Youth Activation Committee, made up of student representatives from schools across the state, works to advance the Unified Champion Schools® movement and organizes regional networking events between schools and local programs in the area.